Reporting security incidents and changes in circumstances and behaviors

 Third party reporting is a vital assistance to the federal government in identifying inappropriate contacts.

-The company security officer must ensure that incidents of this nature are reported to the program.
+The CSO must ensure that incidents of this nature are reported to the CSP.
 They may also need to contact other parties, depending on the severity of the concern.
 The program treats third party reports in the strictest confidence.

-If you suspect a security breach or security contact, you must: contact the Contract Security Program.
+If you suspect a security contact, you must: contact the Contract Security Program.